msrkp/hacker-roadmap/README.md

 # Who Am I:
 Never take opinions and advice from a random guy on the internet.
 Social media is full of fake influencers and content creators, it is always a good idea to research to see if the guy is legit.
+In a world where anyone can pose as an expert, I advocate for a cautious approach.
 Here is a summary of my profile.

 * **Mohan Sri Rama Krishna Pedhapati** aka *s1r1us*
+    * B. Tech Computer Science from RGUKT Nuzvid (APIIIT)
     * Founder of Electrovolt Infosec
         * Indian-based Pentesting & Security Consulting Firm
         * 10 highly specialized security researchers from all over the world